Lucsantosg/CloudLogAnalysis/getting-started.md

 To control the {{site.data.keyword.loganalysisshort}} actions that a user is allowed to perform, you can assign roles and policies to a user.

-There are two types of security permissions in the {{site.data.keyword.Bluemix_notm}} that control the actions users can do when they work with the {{site.data.keyword.loganalysisshort}} service:
+There are two types of security permissions in the {{site.data.keyword.cloud_notm}} that control the actions users can do when they work with the {{site.data.keyword.loganalysisshort}} service:

 * Cloud Foundry (CF) roles: You grant a user a CF role to define the permissions that the user has to view logs in a space.
 * IAM roles: You grant a user an IAM policy to define the permissions that the user has to view logs in the account domain.